mgnsnlssn/chromebit/README.md

 # chromebit
-just learning the github idea
+just learning the github idea, and oh, reading a manual telling me ho w to.